z0gSh1u/vscode-ts-getset/README.md

 </p>

 *vscode-ts-getset* can generate getter and setter for a TypeScript class.
-It works based on AST (TypeScript Complier API) instead of Regular Expressions.
+It works based on AST (TypeScript Compiler API) instead of Regular Expressions.

 <p align="center">
   <img src="./demo.gif">